 Pasquotank County Department of Social Services is the leading government agency to call for help.
 The state of North Carolina requires that each county offer free or low cost health or dental care.
 They also run the LIHEAP energy bill assistance programs.
 Also get applications to food stamps, and also information on North Carolina food banks.
 The bottom line is that the social service office can provide information on numerous state and federal government assistance programs.
 Call (252) 338-2126

 Two of the leading agencies to call in Elizabeth City and Pasquotank County include the Economic Improvement Council, Inc., which is headquartered in Edenton but also serves the region.
-Call 919-482-4459.
+Call (252) 482-4495.
 The Elizabeth City Salvation Army is the other charity to call at 252-338-4129.
 Both of them run programs that help low to moderate income people, the unemployed, working poor and others with low incomes find a job and housing assistance, and access federal and North Carolina government programs.

 The Community Action Agency Economic Improvement Council may be the leading place to turn to for referrals and support.
 They are part of the nationwide network of non-profits and really focus on self-sufficiency.
 Some examples of the resources offered by the non-profit may be.

 Cornerstone Missionary Baptist (dial 252-335-5838) helps people of all backgrounds, religions, and more who need some form of financial help and support.
 They can direct individuals to housing, free food, and energy bill programs.
 Or get clothes, basic household supplies and other free stuff from the charity.

 Elizabeth City Housing Authority (252-335-5411) offers the needy access to rental assistance programs, section 8 housing, and counseling.
 There are income based homes and apartments in the region.